 When our skin breaks out, we often rush to get rid of the spots as quickly as possible.
-However, it may be more beneficial in the long-term to think about what may have caused the breakout in the first place.
-Knowing the cause of the blemish not only helps you prevent future spots, but also can help you find the most effective treatment for the current breakout.
+However, it may be more effective in the long-term to think about the cause of the breakout.
+Knowing the cause of the blemish not only helps you prevent future spots but also can help you find the most effective treatment for the current breakout.

-It’s important to remember that this isn’t an exhaustive list, and so it’s always good to keep exploring potential bad skin triggers and think outside of the box.
+It’s important to remember that this isn’t an exhaustive list.
+It’s always good to keep exploring potential bad skin triggers and think outside of the box.

 Products clogging pores

 There are certain ingredients in products which are known as ‘comedogenic’.
 This means that they are more likely to clog your pores and cause blemishes.
 Ingredients to watch out for include mineral oil, petrolatum, and silicones.
-A lesser known comedogenic ingredient is coconut oil – yes, it may be super fashionable at the moment and it may work wonders for other people, but if you have spot-prone skin it is best to avoid it.
+A lesser-known comedogenic ingredient is coconut oil.
+Yes, it may be super fashionable at the moment and work wonders for other people, but if you have spot-prone skin it is best to avoid it.

 Harsh and drying products

 The purpose of our skin producing sebum is to keep the skin and hair follicles soft and hydrated.
 If you use stripping, drying or harsh ingredients in your skincare, your skin is likely to over produce sebum to compensate for this, therefore causing more spots.

 A common mistake people with spot-prone skin make is excessively using anti-blemish products.
 Overusing spot treatments won’t make your spots go away any faster, and might actually make your skin worse.